rickmacgillis/social-suite-angular/README.md

 # Social Suite - Angular Frontend

-This package contains the Angular-based frontend for use with [social-suite](https://github.com/rickmacgillis/social-suite).
+This package contains the Angular-based frontend for use with [Social Suite](https://github.com/rickmacgillis/social-suite).

+Please note that Social Suite already uses this package by default.

 # Installation

 Run the following command inside of your `social-suite` installation.
 `npm require rickmacgillis/social-suite-angular`

-Now, set your `environment.prod.ts` configuration to use `angular` for the `frontend` property.
+Now set the following in your `/config/*.env` files to use Angular as your front end.
+`APP_FRONTEND="angular"`